happyuc-project/web3j/docs/source/filters.rst

    subscription.unsubscribe();

-Other callbacks are also provided which provide simply the block or transaction hashes, for details of these refer to the
+Other callbacks are also provided which provide simply the block or reqTransaction hashes, for details of these refer to the
 `webujRx <https://github.com/happyuc-project/webu.java/blob/master/core/src/main/java/org/Webuj/protocol/rx/webujRx.java>`_
 interface.